 What to do if your one-year-old is sleeping a lot?
 Define a lot.
 Your growing toddler still needs much more sleep than you do—about 14 hours per 24 hour period.
 If it’s a lot more than that and you’re concerned baby might be sick, talk to the pediatrician for advice.

 Looking for things to do with a one-year-old baby?
 Go out and play!
 Toddlers love textures, so have baby go barefoot and crawl or walk around the yard to really feel the grass beneath their hands, knees and feet.

 A 12-month-old baby’s daily schedule might look something like this:

-• Brush up on the one-year-old vaccine schedule: At one year old, vaccines recommended by the American Academy of Pediatrics are the MMR (measles, mumps and rubella) and chickenpox (varicella) immunizations.
+- One-year-old vaccine schedule: At one-year-old, vaccines recommended by the American Academy of Pediatrics are the MMR (measles, mumps and rubella) and chickenpox (varicella) immunizations.
 Baby’s doctor may also recommend the Hepatitis A vaccine and/or the fourth dose of the Hib and PCV13 vaccines, but those could also be given at the 15-month checkup.